-Codman Square Health Center (CSHC) is a Federally Qualified Health Center located in the heart of Boston’s inner city Dorchester neighborhood.
+Codman Square Health Center (CSHC) is a Federally Qualified Health Center located in the heart of Boston’s Dorchester neighborhood.
 CSHC is a Patient-Centered Medical Home that prioritizes patient care.
 Codman is an established teaching institution, and holds its mission in the heart of the teaching:

 “To serve as a resource for improving the physical, mental and social well-being of the community.”

 Codman hosts a variety of learners, including, but not limited to, pharmacy students, nursing students, and nutrition students.
-Codman also hosts a variety of medical residencies, most notably the Boston University School of Medicine Family Medicine Residency.
+Codman also hosts a variety of medical residencies, including the Boston University School of Medicine Family Medicine Residency.
 Furthermore, CSHC is proud to host residencies in Internal Medicine, Pediatrics, Optometry, and Dentistry.
 Codman has a history of hiring new graduate Nurse Practitioners, and has provided the training needed to help them succeed in Community Health.

 “Codman does an excellent job pairing high quality training with excellent patient care,” states Kyla Biegun, Family Nurse Practitioner and Residency Director.
 “Nurse Practitioners play an important role at Codman.
 Our residency elevates the role of the NP both here and more generally in fields of Family Medicine and Community Health.”
 Residencies, a relatively new part of an NP education, are quickly gaining traction by offering new graduates the support necessary to transition into successful practice.
 “I feel incredibly fortunate to have learned to become an NP here at Codman, which has a culture of teaching,” Biegun explains, “and I am enthusiastic about sharing this gift with others.”